 A teaspoon is plenty on the first few days of trying raw sauerkraut.
 If all goes well, you can increase this amount to a tablespoon a day, and then gradually increase as desired.

-My favorite way to eat sauerkraut is like a raw condiment with meals or simply on a fork straight from the jar.
+My favorite way to eat sauerkraut is as a raw condiment with meals or simply on a fork straight from the jar.
 It doesn’t have to be complicated!
 Sauerkraut pairs nicely with meat dishes, salads, soups, and more.

-Sauerkraut and sausage is a favorite German meal.
+Sauerkraut and sausage is a favorite German meals.
 Just be sure to eat it raw for beneficial probiotic and enzyme effects.
 Want more tips about how to use sauerkraut?
 Check out 45+ Simple Uses for Sauerkraut.

 Eating cooked sauerkraut is still very healthy.
 This is because it will contain some molecular mimicry of the probiotic; think of how the influenza vaccine is delivered; as a dead virus.
 Our body recognizes immune particles from dead probiotics or bacteria even if they aren’t living.

 Precautions with sauerkraut are few and far between, but there are a few things to be aware of when adding sauerkraut or other probiotic-rich foods to your diet.
 Sauerkraut benefits and side effects can go hand in hand because it is a potent food.
-It is unlikely to cause health problems, but be aware that anything so potent can also create temporary digestive discomfort in sensitive people.
+It is unlikely to cause health problems but be aware that anything so potent can also create temporary digestive discomfort in sensitive people.

 Some people have a difficult time tolerating histamine and tyramine that is present in sauerkraut.
 However, new data suggests that most sauerkraut is quite low in these compounds.
 Sauerkraut may be free of all histamine and tyramine content if it is first inoculated with lactobacillus.